blessinvarkey/gpt3-flask-bot/README.md

 # gpt3-flask-bot

 This repository contains AI chat bot which uses autoregressive transformer language model GPT3 for interaction.
+Interactions are saved in gpt3_logs.

 1. Openai Key (visit: openai to get your api key)
 2. Download the repository: